Dasaridileep/hospital-backend/README.md

 Healthcare Backend API

-This project is a robust backend system for a healthcare management application, built with Node.js, Express.js, and Prisma.
-It provides a secure, RESTful API for managing user authentication, patient records, doctor records, and the relationships between them.
-The data is stored in a PostgreSQL database.
+A backend system for a healthcare management application, built with Node.js, Express.js, and Prisma.

-This project was developed as a Node.js implementation of the requirements outlined in the original Django-based assignment.
+It provides a secure RESTful API for managing users, patients, doctors, and their relationships, with data stored in PostgreSQL.

 Features
-Secure User Authentication: User registration and login functionality using JSON Web Tokens (JWT) for secure, stateless authentication.
+Authentication: User registration & login with JWT and password hashing using bcryptjs.

-Patient Record Management: Authenticated users can perform full CRUD (Create, Read, Update, Delete) operations on their own patient records.
+Patient Records: Full CRUD operations, scoped to authenticated users.

-Doctor Record Management: Authenticated users can add, update, and delete doctor records, while all users can view the list of doctors.
+Doctor Records: Authenticated users can manage doctor records; all users can view doctors.

-Patient-Doctor Mapping: Functionality to assign doctors to patients and manage these relationships.
+Patient–Doctor Mapping: Assign and manage doctors for patients.

-Input Validation: All incoming request data is validated to ensure data integrity and prevent common errors.
+Validation: Input validation with Joi.

-Centralized Error Handling: A robust error-handling middleware provides consistent error responses and logging.
+Error Handling: Centralized middleware for consistent error responses.

-Technology Stack
+Tech Stack
 Backend: Node.js, Express.js

 Database: PostgreSQL

 ORM: Prisma

-Authentication: JSON Web Tokens (jsonwebtoken), bcryptjs for password hashing
+Auth: JWT, bcryptjs

 Validation: Joi

-Development: nodemon for automatic server restarts, dotenv for environment variable management